Animal Crossing: New Horizons — How to complete Project K, bring K.K. Slider to your island, and unlock terraforming

-You'll find Tom in the newly erected Resident Services building.
-When you talk to him, he'll give you a rundown of everything that you can do in the new building and then he'll mention that he wants to work towards Project K. Basically, the goal of this project is to get K.K.
+Once you've done all that, you'll find Tom in the newly erected Resident Services building.
+When you talk to him, he'll give you a rundown of everything that you can do in the new building, and then he'll mention that he wants to work towards Project K. Basically, the goal of this project is to get K.K.
 Slider to put on a concert at your island.
 To do that, you're going to have to make your island a more exciting place.

 Tom Nook will tell you that he's interested in bringing more people to the island.
 He'll ask you to pick the perfect location for a campsite.
 Run around your island and select a place for the campsite to be built.
 It will show up the following day.
-The campsite won't be usable the first day it's open, so you'll have to wait for the next morning for someone to show up.
+The campsite won't be usable the first day it's open, so you'll have to wait for someone to show up the next day.

-4. Invite new villagers to live on your island
+2. Invite new villagers to live on your island and build more houses

 You need more people to live on your island if you're going to coax K.K. to perform a concert there.
 There are two different ways to attract new residents:

 You can also invite villagers to your island using Nook Miles Tickets.
-Purchase a ticket from the NookStop at Resident Services and then take a plane to another island.
+Purchase a ticket from the NookStop at Resident Services for 2,000 Nook Miles and then take a plane to another island.
 While on your trip, you might just come across a villager you've never seen before.
 Talk to them and invite them to live on your island.

 To accommodate all of these villagers, you're going to need to build some more houses.
 Talk to Tom Nook at Resident Services.
 He's eager to sell more land for housing.
 You'll have to pay him 10,000 Bells for each house kit you take from him.
 For your efforts, you'll be compensated Nook Miles once someone moves in.
 You can have a total of 10 villagers on your island, so continue to save up and place new housing plots until you reach the limit.

-The hardest and most time-consuming part about Projet K is raising the star level of your Island Evaluation.
-Check in with Isabelle at Resident Services to see what your island's current star rating is.
-She'll let you know what area you currently need to work on to improve your score through her recommendations are a bit vague and often repetitive.
+The most laborious and most time-consuming part about Project K is raising the star level of your Island Evaluation.
+Check-in with Isabelle at Resident Services to see what your island's current star rating is.
+She'll let you know what area you need to work on to improve your score through her recommendations are a bit vague and often repetitive.

 The long and short of it is that you're going to need to build more homes, invite more villagers to move in, and increase the overall look of your island by placing decor and items everywhere to get a better rating.
 This will likely take hundreds of thousands of Bells and several days to complete.

-Some key ways to do this are keeping the place clear of weeds, using a wide variety of different outdoor decor, planting plenty of trees and flowers, and fencing off these new gardens.
+Some key ways to do this are keeping the place clear of weeds, using a wide variety of outdoor decor, planting plenty of trees and flowers, and fencing off these new gardens.
 Browse the Nook Stop terminal for relevant recipes and impressive structures.
-Adding the Able Sisters shop will also give you a substantial boost, so try to do that as soon as you can by following this guide.
+Unlocking the Able Sisters shop will also give you a substantial boost, so try to do that as soon as you can.